-- 1. Explain that they will be looking at a discussion of immigration policy from 1965.
-This discussion affected both people within and beyond the United States and was informed by domestic and international policy.
-The civil rights movement and Cold War provided a tense backdrop for a national discussion about who could come to the United States.
-Citizens, elected officials, and people wanting to come to the United States were grappling with the question: What would a fair immigration system look like? - 2.
-Note that to understand this experience and evaluate the options, the students must prepare by learning about the people who were developing immigration policy recommendations and the options they were considering.
-Distribute the Coming to the United States student guides and instruct students to read the first portion, which is a short essay.
+- 1. Explain that they will be looking at a discussion about possible options for demanding accountability for past injustices suffered by people of Japanese ancestry during World War II. - 2.
+Explain that when this discussion took place, Japanese Americans were faced with a significant decision that we will examine in our deliberation.
+They had to answer the question: How should a wrong be righted? - 3.
+Note that in order to understand this experience and evaluate the options, the students must prepare by learning about the incarceration of people of Japanese descent and efforts to seek justice for their wrongful imprisonment.
+Distribute student deliberation guides and instruct students to read the first portion, which is a short essay.
 They will examine the options in the next section.
-Afterwards, debrief with students to ensure they understand the information included in the narrative.
+Afterwards, debrief with students to ensure they understand information included in the narrative.
 Encourage students to annotate the text as they read.

-Lesson 2: The Deliberation (45 minutes) Classroom arrangement: As feasible, arrange students' desks and/or chairs in a circle.
+Lesson 2: The Deliberation (45 minutes)

+Classroom arrangement: As feasible, arrange students' desks and/or chairs in a circle.